 a Destinations d > Myanmar (Burma) > Cycle Myanmar

-13 nights’ accommodation, transfers and sightseeing as specified and English speaking local guides, bike hire, tour leader throughout, all breakfasts.
+13 nights’ accommodation, transfers and sightseeing as specified and English speaking local guides, bike hire, tour leader throughout, all breakfasts and 9 lunches.

 In the words of Kipling 'this is Burma and it is unlike any land you know about'.
 This may be even truer today when we will arrive on two wheels in Bagan, one of Asia’s holiest cities, giving you the chance to explore this cultural nerve centre of a country only now emerging from international isolation.